zohar1000/nx-angular-nest/README.md

-A starter kit for nx workspace having sample app built with angular and nest.
+A base project using angular and nest in a nx workspace.

+The project contains a sample app.

 Angular version 10.0.11 and nest version 7.4.2.

-Start by running: nx serve sample-app (or just: nx serve)
 <br/>

+#### Angular optimization:
+running without zone.js
+using ngZoneEventCoalescing to reduce change detection cycles

+#### Server:
+configuration is made by using json5 file which enables comments

+#### Serving
+serve the server: nx serve api<br/>
+serve the app: nx serve sample-app (or just: nx serve)

+#### Building
+for prod: nx build \<project\> --prod

 # About Nx Workspace